-Oxford English for Careers: Nursing 1 Student's Book
+Oxford English for Careers: Nursing 1 Student's Book A course for pre-work students who are studying for a career in nursing.

 Nursing 1 teaches pre-work students to communicate accurately, in English, with patients and colleagues.